-Immediately following its week-long editorial series dedicate to the legalization of marijuana, The New York Times emerged on Sunday morning flaunting its first-ever full-page advertisement aimed at promoting medical marijuana.
+Immediately following its week-long editorial series dedicated to the legalization of marijuana, The New York Times emerged on Sunday morning flaunting its first-ever full-page advertisement aimed at promoting medical marijuana.

 This historical ad campaign, which was paid for by the cannabis consumer website Leafly, avoids the stoner stereotypes that the majority of the population often associates with cannabis by displaying two average people — a man and a woman — preparing the start their day, presumably under the care of a physician who has prescribed them marijuana for their respective health issues.
 “Ian chose an indica cannabis strain to relieve his MS symptoms,” reads the ad.
 “While fighting cancer, Molly preferred a sativa cannabis.”